 It is said that the head of Barbarik was offered to river Rupawati by Lord Krishna Himself.
 The head was later found buried at the Khatu village in Sikar district of Rajasthan.
 It was discovered when a cow started giving milk on top of this head.
 It was handed over to a Brahmin who worshipped it and meditated on it to reveal the story.

-Roop Singh Chauhan – the then ruler of Khatu then received an order to build a temple to Khatu Shyam in his dream.
+Roop Singh Chauhan – the then ruler of the region then received an order to build a temple in his dream.
 Hence came the first temple of Khatu Shyam in 1027 CE.
-Temple was built on the 11th day of the Shukla Paksha in Phalgun month of lunar calendar.
+Temple was built on the 11th day of the Shukla Paksha in Phalgun month of the lunar calendar.
 It is the same day when Barbarik had offered his head to Krishna before the Mahabharata War.

 In some versions of the legend, it was the queen of Roop Singh Chauhan – Narmada Kanwar who dreamt of the Khatu Shyam.
 A stone idol in unique black stone was also found.
 This is the idol that is worshipped in the main temple today.

-Kahtu Shyam has a look of the warrior.
-He has big mustaches and there is a Veer Ras on his face.
+He has the look of a warrior.
+Has big mustaches and there is a Veer Ras on his face.
 He wears fish earrings.
 His eyes are open and alert.

 Khatu Shyam is not just the Kshetra Devata or regional deity of the region but a Kul-Devta or the family deity of many Rajput Chauhan families in and around Sikar.

 Visiting Khatu Shyam Ji